A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

 As with many other areas of research, voice assistant privacy is a concept that encompasses a variety of perspectives.
 At a high level, most papers aligned along two approaches: eliciting user concerns over privacy when using voice assistants, and measuring an aspect of voice assistant behaviour in order to make claims about the (lack of) privacy offered by those devices.

 A major theme amongst exploratory studies about user concerns was data collection and processing by vendors and third parties, including from the use of voice assistants by inhabitants of the home beyond the primary user.
-Various distinctions were given to illustrate the boundaries of acceptable data use, including between first/third parties~\citep{10.1145/3274371}, normal/sensitive subject matters~\citep{10.1145/3311956}, and whether data was subsequently analysed by humans or machines~\citep{10.1145/3449119}.
-Where other entities were mentioned, these were mostly the government~\citep{pridmore2020personal}, or just a vague `other' with malicious intent~\citep{10.1145/3274371}.
-This was sometimes associated with data breaches of first~\citep{10.1145/3274371} or third parties~\citep{10.1145/3369807}.
+Various distinctions were given to illustrate the boundaries of acceptable data use, including between first/third parties~\cite{10.1145/3274371}, normal/sensitive subject matters~\cite{10.1145/3311956}, and whether data was subsequently analysed by humans or machines~\cite{10.1145/3449119}.
+Where other entities were mentioned, these were mostly the government~\cite{pridmore2020personal}, or just a vague `other' with malicious intent~\cite{10.1145/3274371}.
+This was sometimes associated with data breaches of first~\cite{10.1145/3274371} or third parties~\cite{10.1145/3369807}.

-Another dominant theme was that of uncertainty when users characterised privacy risks, feelings of which spread across almost all elements of interaction.
-While the capability of voice assistants to constantly listen to their surroundings was well understood, study participants expressed a lack of understanding about when voice recordings were stored by their devices and how this data was subsequently used by vendors.
-While some studies reported that users were open to having their concerns addressed by explanations from vendors~\citep{10.1145/3428361.3428469} and several papers called for more transparency around data collection via voice assistants, it is not clear if this would be convincing.
-There was widespread scepticism over the honesty of major players given their vested interest in collecting data from customers~\citep{10.1145/3274371}; in one case the poor sales of the Facebook Portal devices were given as an example of how knowledge of bad practices could impact adoption~\citep{10.1145/3369807}.
-This uncertainty was complicated by phantom activations~\citep{10.1145/3449119} and confusion over whether the mute button affected the device's microphone or speaker~\citep{10.1145/3274371}.
+Another dominant theme was that of uncertainty when users characterised privacy risks.
+While the capability of voice assistants to constantly listen to their surroundings was well understood, participants expressed a lack of understanding about when voice recordings were stored by their devices and how this data was subsequently used by vendors.
+While several papers called for more transparency around data collection and some users were open to having their concerns addressed by vendors~\cite{10.1145/3428361.3428469}, it is not clear if this would be convincing given widespread scepticism over the honesty of major players given their vested interests~\cite{10.1145/3274371}.
+This uncertainty was complicated by phantom activations~\cite{10.1145/3449119} and confusion over whether the mute button affected the device's microphone or speaker~\cite{10.1145/3274371}.